-I am Assistant Professor of Italian at the University of Notre Dame and a Research Fellow of the University of Reading (UK), where I served for six years as Lecturer in Italian Studies.
+I am Associate Professor of Italian and Film at the University of Notre Dame and a Research Fellow of the University of Reading, UK.
 My research interests include modern and contemporary Italian literature and cinema, post-war Italian history, and the intersections between the Italian and African-American experience.

 My first book, Italian Neorealism: A Cultural History

 (University of Toronto Press, 2020), was awarded the 2020 Book Prize for Visual Studies, Film and Media from the American Association of Italian Studies and was shortlisted for the Bridge Literary Prize in North American Non-Fiction.
 The book examines the work of celebrated neorealist filmmakers alongside investigations of many of the influential artists, authors, and intellectuals who similarly contributed to the development of Italian neorealism.
 In addition to this monograph, I have published chapters in several books, including World Film Locations: Florence

 (Intellect Books, 2014); Transmissions of Memory: Echoes, Traumas, and Nostalgia in Post-World War II Italian Culture